ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_1_Unix_Introduction.md

 > backups: No such file or directory

 The reason is, **backups** is not in your working directory (the directory you are currently in).
-To use a command on a file (or directory) not in the working directory, you must either cd to the correct directory, or specify its full pathname.
+To use a command on a file (or directory) not in the working directory, you must either cd to the correct directory, or specify its `full pathname`.
 To list the contents of your backups directory, you must type

 `$ ls bioinformatic_course/backups`